 Categories can be further divided into subcategories, hence resulting in multiple levels of classifiers, one for each internal node of a classification hierarchy.
-We can then have one classifier for coarse categories like "Health" or "Sports", and then use a different classifier that will assign the "Health" documents into subcategories like "Cancer," "AIDS," and so on.
+We can then have one classifier for coarse categories like "Health" or "Sports," and then use a different classifier that will assign the "Health" documents into subcategories like "Cancer," "AIDS," and so on.
 By applying this principle recursively for each internal node of the classification scheme, it is possible to create a hierarchical classifier that will recursively divide the space into successively smaller topics.
-The algorithm in [18] uses such a hierarchical scheme, and automatically maps rule-based document classifiers into queries, which are then used to probe and classify text databases.
+The algorithm in [IGS01a] uses such a hierarchical scheme, and automatically maps rule-based document classifiers into queries, which are then used to probe and classify text databases.

-To classify a database, the algorithm in [18] starts by first sending the query probes associated with the subcategories of the top node C of the topic hierarchy, and extracting the number of matches for each probe, without retrieving any documents.
-Based on the number of matches for the probes for each subcategory C_i , it then calculates two metrics, the Coverage(C_i) and Specificity(C_i) for the subcategory.
-Coverage(C_i) is the absolute number of documents in the database that are estimated to belong to C_i , while Specificity(C_i) is the fraction of documents in the database that are estimated to belong to C_i .
-The algorithm decides to classify a database into a category C_i if the values of Coverage(C_i) and Specificity(C_i) exceed two prespecified thresholds τ_c and τ_s , respectively.
-These thresholds are determined by "editorial" decisions on how "coarse" a classification should be.
-For example, higher levels of the specificity threshold τ_s result in assignments of databases mostly to higher levels of the hierarchy, while lower values tend to assign the databases to nodes closer to the leaves.
+To classify a database, the algorithm in [IGS01a] starts by first sending the query probes associated with the subcategories of the top node C of the topic hierarchy, and extracting the number of matches for each probe, without retrieving any documents.
+Based on the number of matches for the probes for each subcategory C_i , it then calculates two metrics, the $Coverage(C_i)$ and $Specificity(C_i)$ for the subcategory. $Coverage(C_i)$ is the absolute number of documents in the database that are estimated to belong to C_i , while $Specificity(C_i)$ is the fraction of documents in the database that are estimated to belong to C_i .
+The algorithm decides to classify a database into a category C_i if the values of $Coverage(C_i)$ and $Specificity(C_i)$ exceed two prespecified thresholds τ_c and τ_s , respectively.
+Higher levels of the specificity threshold τ_s result in assignments of databases mostly to higher levels of the hierarchy, while lower values tend to assign the databases to nodes closer to the leaves.
 When the algorithm detects that a database satisfies the specificity and coverage requirement for a subcategory C_i , it proceeds recursively in the subtree rooted at C_i .
 By not exploring other subtrees that did not satisfy the coverage and specificity conditions, we avoid exploring portions of the topic space that are not relevant to the database.
-This results in accurate database classification using a small number of query probes (i.e., an average of 183 probes, of between one and four words each, to classify a web-accessible database [18]).
+This results in accurate database classification using a small number of query probes.

-Interestingly, this database classification algorithm provides a way to zoom in on the topics that are most representative of a given database's contents and we can then exploit it to circumvent some of the limitations of the uniform probing approach (Section 2.2) for content summary construction.
+Interestingly, this database classification algorithm provides a way to zoom in on the topics that are most representative of a given database's contents and we can then exploit it for accurate and efficient content summary construction.